arahimx/BulkOperations/README.md

 ## Overview

 **BulkOperations.Package** is a lightweight and efficient library designed to simplify bulk operations such as insert, update, and delete for large datasets using Entity Framework Core.
-This package reduces the overhead associated with these operations, enhancing the performance and scalability of your applications.
+This package helps reduce the overhead associated with these operations, enhancing the performance and scalability of your applications.

 ## Requirements